 The vitamin D levels were analyzed in women suffering from both TE (Telogen Effluvium – thinning of the hair) and FPHL (Female Pattern Hair Loss, which is said to be hereditary), and in both groups the levels were found to be ‘significantly lower’ than those of women in the control group, which comprised of women with healthy hair.

-Although correlation should never be said to automatically be the same as causation, the study does suggest that a lack of vitamin D, is negatively affecting the hair follicle and growth in more classifications of hair disorder than was first considered.
+Although correlation should never be equated with causation, the study does suggest that a lack of vitamin D is negatively affecting the hair follicle and growth in more classifications of hair disorders than before.
 What this means is that the field is deserving of further research, not only in people suffering a temporary thinning of the hair but in both men and women with pattern baldness.

 The other significant aspect of the study obviously relates to that of age.
-Women who are in their late teens, 20s or even 30s, and who are concerned about increasing hair loss, now have an avenue of possible treatment opened up to them.
+Women who are in their late teens, 20s or even 30s, and who are concerned about increasing hair loss, now have a new avenue of possible treatment.
 The study even concluded by suggesting that the vitamin levels of women suffering from hair loss should be tested and treatment provided if required.